Setting Up a Scene¶

 - A/R is the aspect ratio value resulting by dividing Width/Height.

-- X and Y resolution Pixels of the resulting image seen by the camera.
+- X and Y resolution Pixels of the resulting image frame seen by the camera.

 - X and Y DPI values, calculated using the standard formulas: XDpi=XPx/Width, and YDpi=YPx/Height.
 This two fields can be forced to have the same value, by activating the equal-sign button between them.